charmplusplus/charm/doc/charm++/manual.rst

    class CkArrayMap : public Group
    {
    public:
-     //...
+     // ...

-     //Return an ``arrayHdl'', given some information about the array virtual int registerArray(CkArrayIndex& numElements,CkArrayID aid);
+     // Return an ``arrayHdl'', given some information about the array virtual int registerArray(CkArrayIndex& numElements,CkArrayID aid);
-     //Return the home processor number for this element of this array virtual int procNum(int arrayHdl,const CkArrayIndex &element);
+     // Return the home processor number for this element of this array virtual int procNum(int arrayHdl,const CkArrayIndex &element);
    }